composer/composer/doc/05-repositories.md

 mentioned repository types online, even the VCS one.
 Typical example could be cross-organisation library exchange through built artifacts.
 Of course, most of the times they are private.
-To simplify maintenance, one can simply use a repository of type `artifact` with a folder containing ZIP archives of those private packages:
+To simplify maintenance, one can simply use a repository of type `artifact` with a folder containing ZIP or TAR archives of those private packages:

 ```json